Singular Control in a Cash Management Model with Ambiguity: Introduction

 Importantly, in our model the worst-case prior is not constant but varies over time, depending on the evolution of the actual amount of cash currently held.
 This unusual feature has been observed by \cite{Cheng2013-to} in the context of pricing a straddle option and \citet{Hellmann2018-xs}.
 The latter paper models a timing game between two firms contemplating an investment opportunity under ambiguity and show that ambiguity aversion has two effects: ambiguity over future demand (fear of the market), as in the standard literature, but also ambiguity over the other firm's investment decision (fear of the competitor).
 These have opposite effects on what constitutes the worst-case prior.
 It turns out there is a threshold to distinguish which type of ambiguity dominates through time.
 Our model has a similar feature in that control costs are incurred whether at the upper or lower barrier.
 The worst-case priors at each of these barriers are opposite and this leads, in turn, to the existence of a threshold somewhere in the inaction region (endogenously determined) that separates two regions where different measures constitute the worst-case prior.

-The most closely contribution to our work is \citet{chakraborty2021optimal} in which a one-side singular control of a firm's dividend payout policy is considered under ambiguity.
+The closest contribution to our work is \citet{chakraborty2023optimal} in which a one-side singular control of a firm's dividend payout policy is considered under ambiguity.
 They assume, in addition to the classical singular control, that there is a penalty cost associated with a change of measure, which is determined by the Kullback-Leibler divergence.
-The use of Kullback-Leibler divergence as a model for multiple priors is well-established in the literature on robust control; see, e.g., \citet{Hansen2006-tt,Hansen2010-ko,Hansen2011-ix,Hansen2018-yc,Hansen2022-ob,Ferrari2022-sf} and references therein.
+The use of Kullback-Leibler divergence as a model for multiple priors is well established in the literature on robust control; see, e.g., \citet{anderson2003quartet,maenhout2004robust,Hansen2006-tt,Hansen2010-ko,Hansen2011-ix,Hansen2018-yc,Hansen2022-ob,Ferrari2022-sf} and references therein.
 The more behavioral approach that motivates $\kappa$-ignorance is, in fact, closely related to the robust control approach.
 In both cases, the solution to the control problem takes the form of a control band policy.
-However, it is important to note that in a robust control framework, the DM \emph{chooses} a probability measure, while acknowledging the possibility of mis-specification.
-As a result, the DM assigns a higher weight to the cost function using an uncertainty equivalent expectation.
-In our work, on the other hand, the worst-case prior \emph{follows} from the chosen control policy.
+However, the robust control of approach of \citet{chakraborty2023optimal} gives rise to a nonlinear Bellman equation, which poses significant challenges for analytically deriving comparative statics results.
+In contrast, our model admits analytical results by reformulating the classical singular control problem under $\kappa$-ignorance into a Dynkin game, as detailed in Section~\ref{sec:affine}.
+To the best of our knowledge, this is the first analytical exploration of comparative statics for singular control under ambiguity.